Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

 For the Love of Dark Wood Floors

 Dark wood floors remain an instant favorite.
-Their lush, rich, hues create a stately Hampton style elegance, or pair them with copper, stainless steel, exposed brick, or other urban inspired charm for that industrial San Francisco flat.
+Their lush, rich, hues create a stately Hampton style elegance or pair them with copper, stainless steel, exposed brick, or other urban inspired charms for that industrial San Francisco flat.

 We have come a long way from the original dark wood flooring, sealed with a homemade finish made from turpentine and tobacco leaves – and discovered stains and finishes that create this versatile look, and go with just about anything.

 When selecting a dark wood floor, keep in mind that you can almost any species of wood to create a dark wood floor – Ash flooring, Hickory flooring, White Oak flooring – or Walnut flooring, which is naturally dark, are among our most favorite.
-We generally advise against styles like Birch and Maple, which don’t accept a stain as well as other species.
+We generally advise against styles like Birch and dark Maple floors, which don’t accept a stain as well as other species.

 Living the “Light” Life with White Wood Floors

 Light wood floors, especially white wash wood floors, have been for centuries.
 Finishes like milk-paint may come to mind, as this was used on many of the original floors, walls, and ceilings as people use it to protect the wood, but also make rooms feel bright and larger.

 The crisp, neutral hue, is equally accessible for that beachfront bungalow or that upscale New York Penthouse.
 You’ll find them more and more in the most upscale retail stores too, as luxury outfitters seek to create a relaxing, and comfortable environment, and one which adjusts to the changing colors and styles of the season.

 When selecting a white wood floor, choosing a wide width will be an important design consideration.
 This style floor reveals seams and more of the natural character of the flooring, a narrow width floor (anything less than 6” wide) will, therefore, create a lot of seams and detract from the overall beauty of the floor.